session-replay-tools/tcpcopy/Usage.md

 Back to the main topic, this article will illustrate the value of TCPCopy through three examples to deepen the user's understanding of it.

-## 1. Copying Private Protocols to Test Systems
+## 1. Copying Private Protocols to the Test System

 The following example demonstrates how TCPCopy can be configured for a network application.
 The goal is to replicate online ad server requests to the ad server in a test environment.